easysoftware/developer-portal-devs/docs/Others/FAQs.md

 4. Webpack doesn't recognize changes in the filesystem (restart webpack)
 5. Problem between the chair and the keyboard.

+### How to prepare Merge Request?
+1. Make sure you added link to task which is related to your merge request.
+2. In description of your merge request add everything which may be helpful for others to understand why is your changes about.
+3. Make sure you assigned your merge request to correct branch.
+See which branch to select [here](https://easysoftware.stoplight.io/docs/developer-portal-devs/bb960b922e208-branch-naming-conventions#branch-naming-for-easy-plugins-and-ryses)
+4. Assign merge request to correct group/person
+5. Make sure your pipeline is green and branch is up to date with the branch you want to merge your changes

 ### When is the right time for release?